 When we first moved to the Carolinas, this popular DuPont State Forest waterfall hike was our go-to hiking spot.
 Everyone who came to visit us those first years got to see Hooker Falls, Triple Falls, and High Falls.
 It was a great way to show off our new mountainous home state (most of my friends live in the beautiful, but flat, Florida).
 Plus, who doesn’t love waterfalls, right?

 As we spent last weekend in Hendersonville, we decided to revisit this old favorite hike and share our tips for visiting.
+These waterfalls also make a great day trip from Asheville, as it’s less than an hour south of the city center.

 DuPont's Most Popular Waterfall Hike